The Cube (film): Plot

 A woman named Liza enters where she gives the Man a hint on how to get out which is "it's going to get worse before it gets better".
 Her other hint is "don't trust anybody" as she turns into an elderly-like appearance.
 After she leaves, Mr. Thomas enters stating that the Man's time is up and that he must leave.
-The Man attempts to step out and is assaulted by two gorillas (depicted as two men in gorilla suits) tutus who grab him, drag him back into the cube, throw him to the ground, and dance around him singing "Cube!
+The Man attempts to step out and is assaulted by two gorillas (depicted as two men in gorilla suits) in tutus who grab him, drag him back into the cube, throw him to the ground, and dance around him singing "Cube!
 Sweet Cube!"

-Two comics and enter and tell jokes to the audience.
+Two comics enter and tell jokes to the audience.
 They then turn their attention to the Man when they find that he isn't joining in on the laughter.
 The Man states that he just didn't feel like laughing.
 The comics then laugh at the Man before leaving.

 A kid on a tricycle rides around the Cube mocking the Man stating that he's never going to get out of the Cube and then leaves.

 A monk enters and disperses his wisdom onto the Man while stating that he is part of the "All."
 Before leaving, the monk gives the Man an orb called the Ramadar which is supposed to hold the meaning of life.
 After the monk leaves, the Ramadar only makes a grinding noise.
 The Man smashes it with the stool to find that inexplicably it is made of strawberry jam inside.
 Arnie comes in and cleans up the broken Ramadar stating that most people break their Ramadar.
 After six people bring in a coffin, the Man finds a gun is left in the room.
 Grabbing the gun, the man attempts to shoot himself and ink squirts onto his face.

 All the people he had encountered enter and laugh at him as Arnie states that this is all a joke.
 Enraged, he tells them he's had enough with their tricks and that no matter what happens he knows he is real.
 The Man then leaves the Cube as the people applaud him.
 The Man is then escorted into an office so that Dr. Connors (Claude Rae) can sign his release.
 Once there, the Man accidentally cuts himself with a knife and is asked to taste his blood.
 He does so and discovers his blood is strawberry jam.
 Dr. Connors and his office fade away to reveal the Man is still trapped in the cube.

 As the credits roll, the Man wanders around the room one last time and then sits down on the floor apparently resigned to his fate of never getting out while the band's song is reprised in the background.